 Cuba is really an outstanding and extremely photogenic destination, with its palm-studded tropical beaches, rows of faded colonial buildings painted in muted candy colors and streets filled with hand-painted Socialist paintings, ice cream parlors and classic American cars from the 1950s.
 You can join a guided tour conducted by the Cuba travel agents to feel the real aroma of the country.

 Explore history, arts, and culture in Havana, with one of many Cuba travel agents.
-Grab your camera and walk through the impressive streets, admiring the classic beauty of Havana's diverse architecture, or put on your happy remnants and experience Cuba's dramatic live music and dance scene - the Rumba, the Salsa, the Cha-Cha and world-famous Afro-Cuban jazz.
+Grab your camera and walk through the impressive streets, admiring the classic beauty of Havana's diverse architecture, or put on your happy remnants and experience Cuba's dramatic live music and dance scene - the Rumba, the Salsa, the Cha-Cha, and world-famous Afro-Cuban jazz.

 Cuba’s most famous annual festival is Las Parrandas when every Christmas Eve sees the tiny town of Remedios transforms into the biggest one-night celebration in Cuba.

 The origin of this party dates back to 1820, with the town’s priest, who noticed his parishioners diminishing as the weather got colder.
-To make them attend crowd, he encouraged all the townsfolk together and inspired them to make as much noise as possible to get the adults out of the house.
+To make them attend the crowd, he encouraged all the townsfolk together and inspired them to make as much noise as possible to get the adults out of the house.
 Over the years, it has become a full-scale festival.
-Now the several districts of the town compete with vibrant floats, towering illuminated sculptures, music, dance, and fireworks throughout the nights.
+Now the several districts of the town compete with vibrant floats, towering illuminated sculptures, music, dance, and fireworks throughout the night.

 The island of Cuba, with its lively rhythms, diverse landscape, and rich heritage of literature and art, wins over many travelers, who revisit again and again.
 The travel opportunities of Cuba differ from those in other Latin American countries, and the country has been a paradise for sun-seeking tourists as well as a traditional travel destination.